rasoulifarhad/java-projects/code-kata-project/src/main/java/com/farhad/example/codekata/bottles_of_beer/note.md

 No more bottles of beer on the wall, no more bottles of beer.
 Go to the store and buy some more, 99 bottles of beer on the wall.

+The song method imposes a single dependency; to use it, you need only know its name.

+Using the verses method to request the entire song, however, requires significantly more knowledge.
+The sender must know:

+- the name of the verses method
+- that the method requires two arguments
+- that the first argument is the verse on which to start
+- that the second argument is the verse on which to end
+- that the song starts on verse 99
+- that the song ends on verse 0

+Here song is the intention, and verses(99, 0) is the implementation.
+There’s a big difference between wanting the lyrics for a range of verses, and wanting the lyrics for the entire song.
+The verses method is in the public API, so it must continue to exist, but its existence doesn’t obviate the need for song.
+Senders of the song message want all of the verses, and they oughtn’t be forced to trouble themselves with details about how this happens.